-Prometeo announced as the Call for Code 2019 Global Winner
+Prometeo wins Call for Code 2019 Global Challenge

 In his 33-year career as a firefighter, Joan Herrera has battled thousands of wildland fires and suffered the headaches and breathing problems that result from smoke inhalation.
 He’s also endured something far worse — the heart-breaking loss that is a part of this vital profession.